Your Guide to Assisted Living Expenses and Tax Deductions

 Table of Contents

-- Conditions to Meet in Order for Senior Living Expenses to be Tax-Deductible
+- Conditions To Meet for Assisted Living Expenses To Be Tax-Deductible

 - 3 Possible Senior Living Expense Deductions

-- 2 Additional Ways to Save Money on Senior Living Expenses
+- Additional Ways To Save Money on Senior Living Expenses

 - Senior Services of America: We Offer Compassionate Solutions for the Challenges of Aging

-If you or a loved one are living in a senior living facility, you are probably wondering what percentage of assisted living is tax-deductible — if any at all.
+If you or a loved one needs an assisted living facility, you are probably wondering what part of assisted living is tax-deductible — if any at all.

-However, each person’s tax deductions are probably different based on their personal and financial situations.
+However, each person’s tax deductions are likely different based on their personal and financial situations.

 If specific parameters are met, there are likely some tax deductions that apply to you.
 It is best to speak with your financial advisor to find out the specifics of your situation.

-Conditions to Meet in Order for Senior Living Expenses to Be Tax-Deductible
+Conditions To Meet for Assisted Living Expenses to Be Tax-Deductible

-For elders who live in assisted living communities, part or all their assisted living expenses might qualify for a tax deduction.
+For seniors who live in assisted living communities, part or all their assisted living expenses might qualify for a tax deduction.

-Certain conditions that must be met to qualify:
+Certain conditions that must be met to qualify include:

 - The resident must be considered “chronically ill” by a doctor or nurse who has certified that the resident either: